Updated on 1/11/2023

-- You avoid thinking about the future of your romantic relationships.
+- You avoid thinking about the future of your romantic relationship commitment.
 If you make a concerted effort not to think about the long-term look of your relationship, you may have a commitment issue problem or commitment anxiety.
-Being present, in the here and now, has its benefits, but if you’re either unwilling to, or truly just cannot, see a future stage or next steps in your relationship, this might suggest a fear of commitment.
+Being present, in the here and now, has its benefits, but if you’re either unwilling to, or truly just cannot, see a future stage or next steps in your healthy relationship, this might suggest a fear of commitment.

 - You don’t want to have a serious partner.
 Casually dating doesn’t necessarily mean you have a commitment phobia.
 Where it can become a problem is if you find that you feel the need to end things rather than let them progress, for reasons you’re not quite clear on.